Gopher (train)

 The Gopher and Badger were trains operated by the Great Northern Railway and then Burlington Northern Railroad until the start of Amtrak between Saint Paul, Minnesota and the Twin Ports of Superior, Wisconsin and Duluth, Minnesota via Cambridge and Sandstone.

 History

 The Great Northern introduced the services with two six-car streamlined trainsets on April 26, 1952.
 The two consists operated as the Badger for the morning trains #19 and #20, which operated in both directions as all-stop locals in 3 hours 58 minutes over the 160 mi route.
 The late afternoon/early evening trains #23 and #24 operated as the Gopher, over the same route, but as limited-stop express trains in 3 hours 30 minutes.
-In addition to Saint Paul and the Twin Ports, the Gopher stopped in Minneapolis, Cambridge, and Sandstone, Minnesota Service was terminated with the establishment of Amtrak in 1971.
+In addition to Saint Paul and the Twin Ports, the Gopher stopped in Minneapolis, Cambridge, and Sandstone, Minnesota.
+Service was terminated with the establishment of Amtrak in 1971.
 The trains were succeeded by Amtrak's Arrowhead in 1975.

 Route

-The Badger and Gopher route is nearly the same route as the proposed Northern Lights Express, except the NLX is not currently planned to serve Saint Paul.
+The Badger and Gopher route is nearly identical to the proposed Northern Lights Express route, except the NLX is currently not planned to serve Saint Paul.